inferno986return/microsoft-open-source-wishlist/README.md

 * Command Prompt (and commands) – The default shell on Windows.
 * Microsoft Edge – The
 * Microsoft Paint – A basic bitmap editor.
-* Microsoft Works (both for DOS and Windows) – A cheap word processor.
+* Microsoft Works (both for DOS and Windows + .wps, .wdb and .wks files) – A cheap word processor.
 * Notepad – A basic text-editor.
 * Windows Explorer – An explorer-style file manager.
 * Wordpad (and .rtf) – A basic word-processor.